Mohamed-Ashraf273/keras/testing_files/performance_report.md

 ### Optimization Details

-The constant sharing optimization specifically targets **Einsum operations in transformer models** where at least one input is a constant tensor.
+The EinsumDecomposition after ConstnatFolding in MOC optimization specifically targets **Einsum operations in transformer models** where at least one input is a constant tensor.
 After ConstantFolding, weight matrices become constants enabling more efficient decomposition patterns.

 #### Specific Einsum Operations Optimized: